blbadger/blbadger.github.io/vision-transformers.md

             x = self.model.encoder.layers[i](x)

         return x
 ```

-which can be instantiated as
+where `layer` indicates the layer of the output desired (`self.model.encoder.layers` are 0-indexed so the numbering is accurate).
+The `NewVit` class can then be instantiated as

 ```python
 vision_transformer = torchvision.models.vit_b_32(weights='IMAGENET1K_V1')